Article reviewed and approved by Dr. Ibtissama Boukas, physician specializing in family medicine

 A hot water bottle on the stomach or groin can also help and will bring the blood to the surface and activate blood circulation.
 This will stimulate the healing of muscle tissue and avoid spasms.

 THEhomeopathy has also gained popularity due to its health benefits.
 When you are dealing with pubalgia, certain homeopathic medicines used in rheumatology such as Calcarea phosphorica can be used as background therapy.
-In the event of a pain crisis, the Ruta Graveolens can also help.
+In the event of a pain crisis, the Route Graveolens can also help.
 Between drugs and surgery, homeopathic treatment can intervene to speed up the recovery process.

 Physiotherapy to treat pubalgia